Fortnum & Mason: Royal warrants

-Fortnum & Mason holds three royal warrants, granted by Queen Elizabeth II, King Charles III and Queen Camilla.
+Fortnum & Mason holds two royal warrants, granted by King Charles III and Queen Camilla.

 Their first royal warrant was granted in 1910 by Queen Alexandra.
 Later Royal Warrants were granted to Fortnum & Mason by King George V, though Fortnum & Mason temporarily lost their warrant for his son, King George VI, in 1948, due to post war rationing of the time.
 The warrant for King George VI was restored in 1951.

-Later, King George VI and his consort Queen Elizabeth, known as The Queen Mother after the death of King George VI in 1952, both granted Fortnum & Mason Royal Warrants.
+Later, King George VI and his consort Queen Elizabeth, known as the Queen Mother after the death of King George VI in 1952, both granted Fortnum & Mason Royal Warrants.

 Platinum Jubilee

 In 2022, Fortnum & Mason was a sponsor of the Platinum Pudding Competition, as part of the official celebrations of the Platinum Jubilee of Elizabeth II.

 Fortnum & Mason was also one of sixteen partners of the Platinum Jubilee Pageant, held on 5 June 2022.

 Controversies

 In November 2010, animal rights group PETA UK began a campaign against Fortnum & Mason's sale of foie gras, citing the cruelty in the production process.
 The group regularly held demonstrations involving celebrities, activists and volunteers outside the store.
 Celebrities supporting the campaign included Geezer Butler, Sir Roger Moore, Owain Yeoman, Tamara Ecclestone, Bill Oddie, Twiggy and Morrissey.
 In 2011, Fortnum & Mason was reprimanded by Westminster Trading Standards for misleading customers about its animal welfare standards.
 As a result, the grocer changed its corporate social responsibility document to state that only UK suppliers are required to adhere to its welfare standards.
 In December 2020, Fortnum & Mason ceased sale of foie gras in favour of an alternative seen as more ethical, foie royale.

 On 26 March 2011, Fortnum & Mason was targeted by the group UK Uncut, who broke off from the main 2011 anti-cuts protest march to target the tax avoidance policies of Associated British Foods, which, like Fortnum & Mason, is owned by Wittington Investments.
 This took the form of a mass sit-in, with some 138 UK Uncut protesters arrested.

 In November 2024 the company caused controversy by not including Paralympians in an after party event, after a reception was held at Buckingham Palace for all Olympic athletes.
 Many disabled athletes spoke up about how this is a common form of disability exclusion where non disabled athletes are treated better than others.